Physics-Aware RIS Codebook Compilation for Near-Field Beam Focusing under Mutual Coupling and Specular Reflections: Conclusion

 \section{Conclusion}

 In this paper, we introduced MATCH, a physics-based codebook compilation algorithm for RIS-assisted programmable wireless environments that achieves accurate near-field beam focusing by jointly accounting for mutual coupling and specular reflections.
 MATCH progresses from a geometric-optics initialization that establishes a coherent phase baseline, to a sensitivity-based refinement that incorporates full EM interactions, followed by a global exploration guided by element influence to target high-impact regions, and a final sensitivity-based refinement that consolidates convergence and stabilizes the near-field focus.
-Simulation results showed that coupling and reflections can be cooperatively exploited to direct nearly all scattered energy toward the focal region, achieving strong concentration and minimal leakage.
 Overall, MATCH exploits the physics knowledge gathered during its execution to accelerate convergence and manages the propagated field holistically, concentrating energy within the receiver’s region for enhanced performance.
 These results confirm that a physics-consistent, codebook-based formulation provides an effective and interpretable path for RIS optimization, linking practical focusing performance with clear physical insight into near-field energy redistribution.